zijlstra-it/mac-ansible/README.md

 # mac-ansible

-Personal mac setup provisioned through Ansible
+Personal mac setup provisioned through Ansible.

+As this repo is a fork of the one from *mtchavez*, all credit goes to him for giving me this nice starting point.

 ## Requirements